th3terrorist/website/web/posts/quadtrees.md

 # Spatial partitioning for collision detection

 When dealing with many objects on screen: projectiles, particles, characters and more; collision detection can quickly become a bottleneck.
 Brute-force checks between entities don’t scale.
-Spatial partitioning can be used as a solution and this brief article covers it via 2D collision detection, it's common performance bottlenecks, and how **quadtrees** can make a difference.
+Spatial partitioning can be used as a solution and this brief article covers it via 2D collision detection, its common performance bottlenecks, and how **quadtrees** can make a difference.
 We'll walk through a real example using **Rust and Macroquad**.

 <br>

-## Why spatial paritioning?
+## Why spatial partitioning?

-Naive collision detection checks every object against every other, quickly becoming impractical on scale. by exploiting objects’ position info, we can avoid needless checks and focus only on those close enough to interact.
+Naive collision detection checks every object against every other, quickly becoming impractical at scale.
+By exploiting objects’ position info, we can avoid needless checks and focus only on those close enough to interact.

 **Spatial partitioning** organizes objects in space to minimize unnecessary comparisons.
 By partitioning space cleverly, we reduce the computational effort needed to answer spatial queries efficiently.